Jiří Procházka: UFC Light Heavyweight Champion

-Procházka was scheduled to face Glover Teixeira for the UFC Light Heavyweight Championship on May 7, 2022 at UFC 274.
-However, the bout was postponed to June 11, 2022 at UFC 275 for undisclosed reasons.
+Procházka was scheduled to face Glover Teixeira for the UFC Light Heavyweight Championship on May 7, 2022, at UFC 274.
+However, the bout was postponed to June 11, 2022, at UFC 275 for undisclosed reasons.
 In a back-and-forth fight which saw both fighters get dropped multiple times, Procházka won the bout and title via rear-naked choke submission in the fifth round, becoming the first Czech fighter to win a UFC championship.
 This fight earned him the Fight of the Night award and the Crypto.com "Fan Bonus of the Night" award paid in bitcoin of US$20,000 for second place.

 Procházka was booked to rematch Teixeira at UFC 282 on December 10, 2022.
-However, it was announced on November 23, 2022 that Procházka was forced out of the fight due to an injury to his right shoulder, and that he had vacated the title.
+However, it was announced on November 23, 2022, that Procházka was forced out of the fight due to an injury to his right shoulder, and that he had vacated the title.

+Procházka faced former UFC Middleweight champion Alex Pereira for the vacant UFC Light Heavyweight Championship belt on November 11, 2023, at UFC 295.
+He lost by knockout in the second round.

+Post championship

+Procházka faced Aleksandar Rakić on April 13, 2024 at UFC 300.
+Despite taking numerous leg kicks, Procházka came back and won the bout by technical knockout in the second round.
+Due to the UFC increasing the payout of post fight bonuses from $50,000 to $300,000 for the event, this fight earned him a $300,000 Performance of the Night award.

+On two weeks notice, replacing the bout between Michael Chandler and Conor McGregor, who was injured, Procházka faced Alex Pereira in a rematch for the UFC Light Heavyweight Championship on June 29, 2024, at UFC 303.
+After being knocked down in the last second of the first round with a left hook, he lost the bout via a head kick knockdown followed by punches early in the second round.

+Procházka faced former UFC Light Heavyweight Champion Jamahal Hill on January 18, 2025 at UFC 311.
+He won the fight by technical knockout in the third round.
+This fight earned him another Performance of the Night award.

+Procházka faced former title challenger Khalil Rountree Jr. on October 4, 2025 at UFC 320.
+He won the fight by knockout in the third round.
+This fight earned him both a Performance of the Night and Fight of the Night award totalling $100,000.